 With 12 cups at 3" x 3" each, this rain chain is capable of directing a moderate amount of rain water into a rain barrel while beautifying the garden.
 Read more reviews end of the article.

-In addition to the fact that they offer an attractive alternative to the conventional drain pipe, they create a soothing sound that is pleasing to hear during a rain shower and also offer a pleasant sight as the water trickles down the chain on to the ground or into a cistern or rain barrel.
+In addition to offering an attractive alternative to the conventional drain pipe, they create a soothing sound that is pleasing to hear during a rain shower and a pleasant sight as the water trickles down the chain onto the ground or into a cistern or rain barrel.

-Rain chains can be made up of different types of metal including copper, bronze, iron, and aluminum, but the copper is by far the most popular due to its resistance to rust.
+Rain chains can be made up of different types of metal, including copper, bronze, iron, and aluminum, but copper is by far the most popular due to its resistance to rust.